dotnet/roslyn/Roslyn-Overview.md

 #### Scripting APIs

-As a part of the compiler layer, the team prototyped hosting/scripting APIs for executing code snippets and accumulating a runtime execution context.
-The REPL used these APIs, but neither the REPL nor the Scripting APIs are part of the .NET Compiler Platform project currently.
-The team is reviewing these designs before re-introducing these components.
+As a part of the compiler layer, the team created hosting/scripting APIs for executing code snippets and accumulating a runtime execution context.
+The REPL uses these APIs.

 #### Workspaces APIs